Blog

 $ brew install yarn

 Now that your environment is ready, you can dive into your first project.
-All in all, RoR is a great development environment.
+All in all, Ruby on Rails is a great development environment.
 It is easy to navigate, scalable, and is excellent for team projects.
+Looking for more useful information for Ruby on Rails?
+Check out this cheat sheet.